ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.ecovacs-deebot/README.md

 ### 1.4.14 (alpha)
 * Breaking change: Bump minimum required version of Node.js to 16.x
 * Bumped ecovacs-deebot.js to 0.9.6 (alpha)
+* Many improvements for AIRBOT Z1 and Z1 Air Quality Monitor
-* Added T20 Omni and X2 to the models dictionary
+* and also several improvements for the T20 and X2 series
 * Bumped max number of devices to 20
-* Added Australia, United Arab Emirates and "Others countries" as "country"
+* Added Australia, the United Arab Emirates and "Other countries" as "country"
 * Bumped some dependencies
-* Many improvements for AIRBOT Z1 and Z1 Air Quality Monitor
 * Some further improvements and optimizations

 ### 1.4.13